 MEDDPICC holds on to Paper Process and adds a “C” for Competition.
 Sales reps use the Competition element to ask themselves: Who else is the prospect considering?
 What do they think about them in relation to you?
 What’s your edge?

-Why Choose a MEDDIC Methodology?
+Why choose a MEDDIC framework?

 The MEDDICs urge sales reps to defend their opportunity at every element.
 The best opportunities will also show promise in every element.
 Not only do the MEDDICs give sales teams what they need to qualify opportunities, they also help reps forecast more accurately and hurdle challenges.